piquelab/GxE_pipeline/expression_pipeline/README.md

 1. Asses differential gene expression with DESeq2
 2. Calculate transcript FPKMs
 3. Select transcripts representative of a gene, for gene-based analyses
-4. Combine expression and differential expression into a master table
-5. Combine expression data with the QuASAR output
+4. Combine expression data with the QuASAR output

 ## Notes
 Each step is run on one plate at a time.